manassaloi/manassaloi.github.io/_posts/2022-02-21-zepto-swiggy.markdown

 An interesting strategy as well as marketplace optimization problem to solve.

-If you are working in product/ want to work in the future, these are the problem statements that should excite you.
+If you are working in product/ want to work in the future, these are the kind of problem statements that should excite you.